Mathematical Foundations of Complex Tonality: Complex Pythagorean Systems

 This expression for the chromatic scale is equivalent to that of \eqref{Pythagorean chromatic scale}, but is rather more well suited for a comparison to the scales we have developed based on three semitones.
 As in the case of three semitones, one sees that the $F_{\sharp}$ is composed of high powers of primes.

-Thus we are prompted us to search for a complex system with simpler features.
-Our approach will be to take as given the Pythagorean tones of the pentatonic scale and to supplement these by setting $F_{\sharp} = 1+ \ri$.
+Thus we are prompted to search for a {\it complex} \,Pythagorean system involving lower powers of primes.
+Following the method of Theorem 2, our approach will be (i) to take as given the real Pythagorean tones of the pentatonic scale, (ii) to supplement these with $F_{\sharp} = 1+ \ri$, and (iii) to impose conjugate symmetry.
 We obtain the following:

 \begin{Theorem} Let $S$ denote a system of two complex semitones satisfying {\rm (a)} there exists a chromatic scale of twelve notes constructed by aggregation from elements of $S$ and their complex conjugates such that $C =1$, $D = \frac{9}{8}$, $F = \frac{4}{3}$, $F_{\sharp}= 1+\ri$, $G = \frac{3}{2}$, $A = \frac{27}{16}$, $C' =2$ and {\rm (b)} the aggregation is conjugate symmetric, in the sense that the first six elements of the chromatic series are conjugates of the second six, in the same order.
 Then $S = \{ \tfrac{3}{4}(1+\ri), \tfrac{256}{243}$\}. \end{Theorem} \textit{Proof}.
-Let the sequence of aggregation take the form \eqref{twelve-tone}.
-When we impose conjugate symmetry the sequence is given by \eqref{conjugate}, as in the case of three semitones.
+Let the aggregation sequence take the form \eqref{twelve-tone}.
+When we impose conjugate symmetry the sequence reduces to \eqref{conjugate}, as in the case of three semitones.
 Then we impose the following constraints to fix the notes of the pentatonic scale together with $F_{\sharp}= 1+\ri$: